-Why press releases work
+Why legal press releases work

 A press release is the most common and efficient way to pitch news organizations.
 It communicates everything you want to say, while giving reporters what they need to follow up for more information.